-VI.
+VIII.
 DETAILS OF BRIDGE WORK

-The Contractor shall provide all material, labour, and equipment to construct a new access bridge in the North Rear Road Drain South Side requiring work, along with endwall installation and ancillary work.
+The Contractor shall provide all material, labour and equipment to repair and improve the existing access bridge in the Little Drain requiring work, along with endwall repairs and other improvements as noted.

-The new access bridge installation shall comprise 1200mm diameter aluminized steel Type II helical pipe with 125mm X 25mm corrugations.
+The existing corrugated steel pipe bridge slated to be removed shall be replaced with new aluminized steel Type II Hel-Cor pipe.
+The new access bridge installation shall comprise of aluminized steel Type II helical pipe.
 All piping sections shall be connected by the use of 9 corrugation (9-C) bolted couplers installed around the complete circumference of the pipe in accordance with the manufacturer's recommendation.
 Each coupler shall be wrapped in filter cloth material around the complete circumference to ensure that there will be no soil migration through the joints and into the pipe through said connections.

-The new pipe installation on this project shall be set to the grades as shown on the plans or as otherwise established herein and the Town Drainage Superintendent or the Consulting Engineer may make minor changes to the bridge alignment as they deem necessary to suit the site conditions.
-All work shall be carried out in general accordance with the items in the "STANDARD"

-SPECIFICATIONS FOR ACCESS BRIDGE CONSTRUCTION" attached to this report and labelled Appendix "REI-C".
+The culvert pipe replacement and new pipe installation on this project shall be set to the grades as shown on the plans or as otherwise established herein and the Town Drainage Superintendent or the Consulting Engineer may make minor changes to the bridge alignment as they deem necessary to suit the site conditions.
+All work shall be carried out in general accordance with the items in the "STANDARD SPECIFICATIONS FOR ACCESS BRIDGE CONSTRUCTION" attached to this report and labelled Appendix "REI-C".

-VII.
+IX.
 CORRUGATED STEEL PIPE INSTALLATION

-The new corrugated steel pipe (C.S.P.) to be installed on this project is required to be provided in the longest lengths that are available and shall not be less than 3.0 metres.
+The new corrugated steel pipe (CSP) to be installed on this project is required to be provided in the longest lengths that are available and shall not be less than 3.0 metres.
 Where the overall access pipe length exceeds the standard pipe lengths, the Contractor shall connect the pipe sections together by use of a manufactured 9-C bolted coupler installed in accordance with the manufacturer's recommendations.
 All coupler joints shall be wrapped with a layer of filter cloth around the complete circumference so that it extends a minimum of 100mm beyond the coupler on each end, to ensure a positive seal against soil migration through the joints.

 The Contractor shall note that the placement of any new culvert pipe shall be performed totally in the dry and it shall be prepared to take whatever steps are necessary to ensure same, all to the full satisfaction of the Town Drainage Superintendent or the Consulting Engineer.
 As part of the work, the Contractor will be required to clean out the drain along the full length of the pipe and for a distance of 3.05 metres (10 ft.) upstream and downstream of the pipe.
+The design parameters of the Little Drain at the location of the new replacement access bridge installation consist of a 1.2m (4.0 ft.) bottom width, the 0.08% grade shown on the profile, and 1.5 horizontal to 1.0 vertical sideslopes.
 The Contractor shall note that the pipe inverts are set at least 10% of the pipe diameter (or the pipe rise) below the drain bottom to provide the embedment required by E.R.C.A. and D.F.O. and to meet the minimum cover requirements for the pipe.